 Similarly, if you’re feeling especially motivated, you could learn more about how to create a plan to retire early at the Mr. Money Mustache blog.
 It’s all outlined in this post: The Shockingly Simple Math Behind Early Retirement.

 With money going so many different places, it can feel a little overwhelming to keep an eye on it all.
 You can easily track your net worth, cash flow, investments, retirement accounts, and more by opening a free account at Personal Capital.
-It plugs everything into an easy-to-read dashboard and gives you some pretty cool reports.
-Check them out here.
+This is what we use.

 Have you reached the end of the Dave Ramsey Baby Steps and wondered, “What’s next?”
 Have you already began to max out your pre-tax accounts?
 What else did you do after Dave Ramsey Baby Steps 1-7?